jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 on the top or at the bottom of the heatmap.

 The graphic parameters can be set by `row_title_gp` and `column_title_gp` respectively.
-Please remember you should use `gpar()` to specify graphic parameters.
+Please remember you should use `gpar()` to specify graphics parameters.